openspending/community.openspending.org/resources/gift/chapter5-intro.md

 ---
-title: Chapter 5: Introduction
+title: Case Studies - Where Does the Money Come From?
-layout: default
+layout: gift
 ---

 # Chapter 5: Case Studies - Where Does the Money Come From?